 In 2021, Twill Care for Psoriasis became the official online community for the National Psoriasis Foundation.
-Today, more than 65,000 people with psoriasis are able to access Twill’s Twill Care digital healthcare community.
+Today, more than 65,000 people with psoriasis are able to access our Twill Care for Psoriasis digital healthcare community.

 All of our Twill Care communities, including psoriasis, bring healthcare professionals together with high-quality digital tools within our Twill wellness product.
 The combination of community and digital therapies aim to help people with psoriasis learn about their illness, share their experiences, engage in exercises that reduce anxiety and depression, and gain support from each other in an equitable, stigma-free environment.

-Twill Care, which is supported by licensed health and wellness providers, gives users access to scientifically validated content in Twill (Therapeutic Media), and uses customized applications and digital therapies to help people manage their psoriasis and psoriatic arthritis (like our psoriatic arthritis early detection tool).
+Twill Care for Psoriasis, which is supported by licensed health and wellness providers, gives users access to scientifically validated content (Therapeutic Media), and uses customized applications and digital therapies to help people manage their psoriasis and psoriatic arthritis (like our psoriatic arthritis early detection tool).
 The customer experience is powered by the Therapeutic Intelligence™ AI that is built into our platform to personalize the experience for each individual user.